WhiskyDev/whiskydev.github.io/_posts/2020-11-14-Festive-Finishes.md

 4. 7:00 PM we'll welcome everyone in the Zoom room and get started.
 5. Prepare your own glassware.
 Though we'll be delivering whiskies in small bottles you can drink from if you like, whisky tastings usually use Glencairns or ISO wine tasting glasses for a reason!
 These feature a bulbous body shape which allows aromas to collect and direct through a narrow rim.
 6. Separate glasses are recommended for each whisky or at least do a quick rinse+dry between whiskies!
-7. If you ordered an advent calendar also (sold out now!) let's try to get tasting + calendar to you too.
-8. If you're not a member (or just want an awesome new WhiskyDev glass), snag a new membership as well when you buy your tickets.

 *Questions?*
 [contact@whiskydev.com][3] or message us in [whiskydev.slack.com][2].